-- ⋄ To share the query with other users, click the Sharing button.
-When the Sharing dialog box appears, click the Share To button and select the share groups with whom you want to share the query.
-If you choose Not Shared, no one other than you can use the query. - ♦ To receive notification through electronic mail when a new item meets the selection criteria for this query, select the Email Me check box.
-Note that your TrackRecord administrator must configure AutoAlert and record your electronic mail address as part of your user profile for this feature to take effect.
+⋄ To share the query with other users, click the Sharing button.
+When the Sharing dialog box appears, click the Share To button and select the share groups with whom you want to share the

 Tip: When using multiple query elements, the search criteria fields will reflect the currently selected element.
 See "Composing Queries-Guidelines to Follow" on page 52. for information on structuring queries.